420factorauthentication/game-MAP/src/lib-timer/README.md

 # Pausable Timer Library

-Runs functions after oneshot timers or looped timers.
+Runs a function after a pausable and loopable timer.